-Still, my stylist stares at me in disgust.
-Moments of judgement grimacing her face quickens to delight at realising I’m the perfect candidate for selling.
-In a hurry she rushes and grabs a mixture of products my “really dry” hair needs.
+My stylist stares at me in disgust.
+The judgement on her face soon turns to delight, realising I’m the perfect candidate for selling.
+In a hurry she rushes and grabs a mix of products my “really dry” hair needs.
 I’ve tried each one, though I know she wouldn’t believe me.
-“The girl with skanky hair has supposedly bought every luxury treatment we offer”.
+She’d think: “This girl with horrid hair couldn’t have bought every luxury treatment we offer”.

 Hate getting my haircut – where do you look?